 Weighing Up Pondus: Numismatic Evidence in Livy Book 34 (Dan Lowes, University of Liverpool)

-- Add this event to my calendar
+Add this event to my calendar

 Google Calendar: download the file, then go into your calendar.
-On the right where it says "Other calendars" click on the arrow icon and then click on Import calendar.
+On the left where it says "Other calendars" click on the arrow icon and then click on Import calendar.
 Click on Browse and select the .ics file, then click on Import.

 By looking at various other uses of Pondus in Latin texts both contemporary and later than Livy’s writings combined with the numismatic evidence this presentation will look to understand why do translators use the translations they use, and what the problem is with pondus in general.
 Using the physical evidence and literary texts to discover the true intention of Livy in this passage leads to questions of the complexity of the Ancient economic system.This event is part of the Work in Progress seminar series